openstack/diskimage-builder/README.md

 of the image building process is to produce blank slate machines that have all the necessary bits to fulfill a specific purpose in the running of an Openstack
 cloud: e.g. a nova-compute node.
-Images produce either a filesystem image with a label of cloudimg-rootfs, or can be customised to produce disk images (but will still contain a filesystem labelled cloudimg-rootfs).
+Images produce either a filesystem image with a label of cloudimg-rootfs, or can be customised to produce whole disk images (but will still contain a filesystem labelled cloudimg-rootfs).
+Once the file system tree is assembled a loopback device with filesystem (or partition table and file system) is created and the tree copied into it.

 An element is a particular set of code that alters how the image is built, or runs within the chroot to prepare the image.
 E.g. the local-config element